anion gap low

 What is the anion gap, in simple terms?

 Your blood contains anions and cations, also called electrolytes.
 The most common and clinically used of these are sodium, potassium, chloride, and bicarbonate.
 The anion gap is a calculated number based on some of these electrolytes.
-This value is calculated to calculate the number of anions and cations in your blood.

 The most common formula is: